EYPP guidance and resources

 Transition to school and Pupil Premium

-It is likely that EYPP children go on to be eligible for the Pupil Premium once they are in school, but it is not 100% definite.
-To ensure no child misses out on Pupil Premium early years providers should work with both feeder schools and parents to support take up.
+It is likely that EYPP children go on to be eligible for the Pupil Premium once they're in school, but it's not 100 percent definite.
+To make sure no child misses out on Pupil Premium early years providers should work with both feeder schools and parents to support take up.

-Be aware that the funding works differently for the Early Years Pupil Premium (paid to early years providers) and the Pupil Premium (paid to schools) in how it is paid out, in relation to the eligibility criteria and in how eligibility is checked.
+Be aware that the funding works differently for the Early Years Pupil Premium (paid to early years providers) and the Pupil Premium (paid to schools) in how it's paid out, in relation to the eligibility criteria and in how eligibility is checked.

 We have developed a leaflet for parents to raise awareness of the link between Free School Meals and the Pupil Premium in schools.
 It explains why it is important parents register their child for Free School Meals and give details on how they can check for eligibility.